Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Statistical Convergence Rate

 \subsection{Main Idea: Faster Convergence Rate via Risk Approximation}

 The essential idea of establishing fast convergence is to identify an approximate optimization problem that serves as a surrogate for the original minimax optimization problem.
-We utilize this approximate optimization problem as a bridge to establish the convergence rate of the original problem.
+We utilize this approximate optimization problem as a bridge to establish the fast convergence rate of $\|\widehat{\theta}-\theta^*\|_2$.
 We now introduce the approximate optimization problems and describe the main proof idea.

-Particularly, we approximate $S(\theta)$ in the definition of the objective function in \eqref{eq: minimax model} with its second-order Taylor expansion near $\widehat{\theta}$, defined as
+For the original population problem in \eqref{eq: minimax model}, we approximate $S(\theta)$ with its second-order Taylor expansion near $\widehat{\theta}$, defined as